padok/jarvis-docs/_posts/2021-10-30-gettingstarted.md

 <br>
 As you can see there are a bunch of option for visualizing both your predictions and your trainingset.
 You can see how that looks like above, but feel free to play around with it a bit to familiarize yourself with the data you are working with. <br>
-Once you start working with your own data, checking your trainingset before training is really important to ensure there was no problem when creating it and your network will get the input you expect it to get.
 <br>
 </div>